hlship/sanddancer-dialog/README.md

 - Model the dial on the radio, and redirect `turn dial` to `tune radio`
 - Electrical panel is now modeled, redirect switch on/off to the emergency lights
 - Add cover art
+- You can now `light webs` or `burn webs` (but still need courage)
+- Prevent player from tuning or switching off radio while talking with voice

 ### v4 -- 27 Sep 2020